kubhekawandile/Jenkins-Foundation/WriteUp.md

 - **Credential Management** – Periodically review and rotate stored secrets/credentials to minimize risk.
 - **System Hardening** – Restrict who can install plugins or change system settings to reduce the attack surface.

+# Lessons Learned

+- Working through the Jenkins Foundations labs showed me that mastering the tool is only half the story—understanding its security and governance requirements is just as critical.
+- I learned how routine tasks like installing plugins, configuring pipelines, and managing credentials directly affect an organization’s risk posture.
+- Regular access-control reviews, disciplined plugin patching, reliable backup and recovery procedures, and secure pipeline configuration all help maintain compliance and reduce vulnerabilities.
+- I also recognized the value of integrating Jenkins with monitoring and SIEM tools to detect suspicious activity early.
+- Lessons Learned
+Working through the Jenkins Foundations labs showed me that mastering the tool is only half the story—understanding its security and governance requirements is just as critical.
+I learned how routine tasks like installing plugins, configuring pipelines, and managing credentials directly affect an organization’s risk posture.
+Regular access-control reviews, disciplined plugin patching, reliable backup and recovery procedures, and secure pipeline configuration all help maintain compliance and reduce vulnerabilities.
+I also recognized the value of integrating Jenkins with monitoring and SIEM tools to detect suspicious activity early.
+This project reinforced that technical skills and a strong GRC mindset must work hand-in-hand to build resilient, audit-ready automation environments.This project reinforced that technical skills and a strong GRC mindset must work hand-in-hand to build resilient, audit-ready automation environments.